jcasas5253/Hangman/README.md

 ## Description
-Good old fashioned Hangman!Try your luck and see if you can win a game.
+Good old fashioned Hangman!
+Try your luck and see if you can win a game.

+Built with HTML5, CSS3, and Javascript